Beijing condemns Somali attack, mourns deaths

 By ZHANG YUNBI(chinadaily.com.cn)

-Somali government soldiers stand near the ruins of the Jazeera hotel after an attack in Somalia's capital Mogadishu, July 26, 2015.
+Somali government soldiers and journalists stand near a car destroyed in front of the Jazeera hotel after an attack in Somalia's capital Mogadishu, July 26, 2015.
 [Photo/Agencies]

 - Journey to Mogadishu: A 'special' place

 - Turkey keen on upgrading strategic ties with China: Erdogan

 - Nippon Paint adds color to Singapore's 50th Anniversary

 - Chinese top political advisor calls for further improvement of Sino-Indonesian ties